mzadoya/mzadoya/README.md

-# Hello, this is my GitHub profile!
+# Hello, Hallo!

 ## About Me

 Hello!
-I am Max, and I am a C++ programmer.
-I hold a bachelor's degree in Computer Science and have experience working on various projects, including game development using the SFML framework.
+I am Max, and I am a C++ programmer, a third-year university student studying computer science.
+I have a passion for programming and a strong focus on C++ development.
+I'm currently honing my skills and gaining experience through various projects.

 ## My Skills